ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### 6.1 Centralization
-Use of a gateway requires location-based addressing: `https://{gatewayURL}/ipfs/{contentID}/{etc}` All to easily the gateway URL becomes the handle by which users identify the content; i.e., the uniform reference locator (URL) equates (improperly) to the uniform reference identifier (URI).
+Use of a gateway requires location-based addressing: `https://{gatewayURL}/ipfs/{contentID}/{etc}` All too easily the gateway URL becomes the handle by which users identify the content; i.e., the uniform reference locator (URL) equates (improperly) to the uniform reference identifier (URI).
 Now imagine that gateway becomes unreachable; e.g., goes offline or cannot be reached from a different user's location because of firewalls.
 At this moment content improperly identified by that gateway-based URL also appears (incorrectly) unreachable, defeating an key benefit of IPFS: decentralization.